Coronavirus, face masks and America's new fault line - Local News 8

 It’s another instance of one side of the political aisle disbelieving or disregarding science.
 And in light of new modeling projecting that cases and deaths will increase as states ease restrictions, it’s the kind of move that could threaten people’s actual lives.

-Of course, there are people who ignore or obey medical authorities’ recommendations without intending to advertise their political opinions.
+Crucially, there are people who obey or ignore medical authorities’ recommendations without intending to advertise their political opinions.
 Moreover, some have legitimate reasons for being wary of wearing face masks.

 “We have a lot of examples of the presumed criminality of black men in general,” Trevon Logan, an economics professor at Ohio State University, told CNN in April.
 “And then we have the advice to go out in public in something that … can certainly be read as being criminal or nefarious, particularly when applied to black men.”

-That said, as parts of the country contemplate reopening, it’s hard to ignore how these strange times have transformed face masks from tools to promote public health into statements with political valence — statements that may have very real consequences.
+That said, as parts of the country contemplate reopening, it’s hard to ignore how these strange times have transformed face masks from tools to promote public health into statements with political valence — and with very real consequences.

 Comments